bezurn004/Obsi-Forge-Apedia/OFA_ChangeLog.md

 # OFA - Change Log

+#### V0.4.1
+- [x] Add Sundered Ilse material

+This revision adds the full source of Sundered Isles.
+While importing this content the aim was to retain a more pure of the content with only slight alterations for formatting purposes.
+Page numbers are retained, though not sure what their purpose will be besides being references to the full source material

+- [x] Assets - Adjusted dataview tables for 3 content types, SF, SI, Community Content
+	- [x] Added look up tables for asset decks for various sources
+- [x] Oracles
+	- [x] Added look up rollers for community content
+	- [x] Links to all source content in the page structure content
+- [x] Moves
+	- [x] Imported moves without braking the structure into component callouts.
+	- [x] Links to these moves point to the Move Card for more focused peek ahead.
+- [ ] Full Chapter content
+	- [ ] Complete linking for whole chapter pages

 ## V0.4
 - [x] Added community content folder along with the following source material
 	- [x] Starsmith Assets